Skip to content

 Top Programs

 The fields Siena Heights University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Adrian, Michigan, Siena Heights University admits a majority of applicants, with an acceptance rate of roughly 69%.
+Based in Adrian, Michigan, Siena Heights University offers a realistic path to admission, with roughly 69% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 954.
-The school reports a graduation rate of roughly 45%.
+The graduation rate is roughly 45%.

-Ten years out, alumni of Siena Heights University earn a median of $57,529, roughly in line with national averages for graduates.
+Ten years out, alumni of Siena Heights University earn a median of $57,529, roughly in line with the national average for college graduates.

-Siena Heights University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.81%, in line with strong performers nationally.
+Siena Heights University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.81%, in line with strong performers nationally.
 About 6.3% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 12.9% go on to reach the top of the income ladder.
-The median family income of students sits near $87,000, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $87,000, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Siena Heights University, with an economic connectedness score of 1.49 (about 1.0 is the national norm).
-Its friending bias is low (-0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Siena Heights University.
+Its economic connectedness score is 1.49, where about 1.0 is the national norm.
+Its friending bias is low (-0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools